github/docs/data/reusables/dependabot/supported-package-managers.md

 {% data variables.product.prodname_dependabot %} can update `requirements.txt` files using both `pip-compile` and `uv pip` (depending on which one was used to generate the file). {% data variables.product.prodname_dependabot %} can also update `pyproject.toml` files if they follow the PEP 621 standard.

-`uv.lock` files are not supported yet.
+`uv.lock` files are not supported.
 {% endif %}

 #### pnpm